A Q&A session has the potential to be the most important part of your company meetings.

 By collecting questions in advance, even those who can’t join the meeting in person will be able to ask questions.
 They will see their question answered when they watch the meeting recording.

-To make your Q&A even more effective, have a dedicated person to moderate it and facilitate the discussion.
+To make your Q&A even more effective, have a dedicated person to moderate the discussion.
 What actually works really well is running your Q&A session as a natural conversation.

-A good Q&A facilitator will also help keep the discussion organized and relevant by grouping similar questions together, or following up on some of the questions to get the best answers.
+A good Q&A moderator will also help keep the discussion organized and relevant by grouping similar questions together, or following up on some of the questions to get the best answers.

 Especially with larger meetings, it’s handy to appoint someone to review the incoming questions, archive duplicate questions or those already answered, and highlight the current questions.